 If you are wondering what customer support has to do with eCommerce CRO, well, a Forrester study showed that 45% of U.S. shoppers abandon their cart if their concerns are not solved quickly.
-That’s not all, 91% of customers who leave will not visit the same eCommerce site after a bad customer support experience.
+That’s not all, will not visit the same eCommerce site after a bad customer support experience.

 You would have probably read this data a million times, but we can’t be without emphasizing on it enough.
 A 3+ second delay would make your customers leave your site, never to look back.